saulpierotti/dotfiles/README.md

     - Call it manually when needed (`prime-offload`) or reload i3 (I put prime_offload_hack.sh as an `exec_always`)
     - It is needed when I see a really long string in conky
 - For Nvidia I use the `nvidia-dkms` driver (since I am using the linux-zen kernel)
+- CUDA works but my vRAM is limited (2Gb) so heavy things cannot be run with it

+## Containers

+- I have both Docker and Singularity

+### Docker

+- In order to use GPU runtime I specified the kernel `parameter systemd.unified_cgroup_hierarchy=false` in `/etc/default/grub` at the line GRUB_CMDLINE_LINUX_DEFAULT
+- I can run a GPU container just using the flag `--gpus all`, do not use nvidia-docker since it is deprecated
+- GPU containers do not depend on host CUDA (!)

+### Singularity

+- Singularity is easier to use than Docker for data science since it has complete access to the host filesystem by default, it is similar to a virtualenv
+- Singularity can run a proprietary container file and also docker containers
+- GPU containers can be run but rely on the host CUDA toolkit

+## Scientific software

+- I use a combination of native packages, containers, virtual environments, anaconda

+### Tensorflow

+- It is really problematic to run it natively on GPU
+- The easiest way is to use the GPU container with Docker or Singularity

 ## Dual monitor and resolution